 Employee benefits offer a way to attract and retain employees, contribute towards improving well-being and enhancing staff engagement.
-However, there are various factors to consider when introducing a benefit to ensure it’s valued by workers, while also supporting HR practices and aligning it with wider business goals.
+However, there are various factors to consider when introducing a benefit to ensure it’s valued by workers, while also supporting people management practices and aligning it with wider business goals.

 This factsheet explores the past and present of employee ‘perks’ from the days of paternalism to the start of the welfare state and through to today's more individualised approach to employee benefits.
 It looks at the variety of benefits employers can offer, and what to consider when implementing employee benefits as part of a reward strategy.

 Employers should examine what their existing and potential workers need and want from their benefits and how best they can meet these preferences.
 Once in place, employers should communicate on an ongoing basis what’s on offer and why, so that employees are aware of these and can appreciate and value them.
 Additionally, they should consider whether individuals have the right knowledge, skill and attitudes to make informed decisions and whether they need to foster financial awareness.

 What are employee benefits?

-Employee benefits are non-cash provisions within the reward package, although they have a financial cost for employers, for example paid holidays, pensions and company cars.
+Employee benefits are non-cash provisions within the reward package, although they can have a financial cost for employers, for example paid holidays, pensions and company cars.

 A brief history of employee benefits in the UK

-Traditionally, employers provided benefits to retain their staff (after pay had attracted them in the first place) or because they felt a moral obligation towards their workers.
+Traditionally, employers provided benefits to retain their staff (after pay had attracted them initially) or because they felt a moral obligation towards their workers.